Skip to contents

 library(dplyr)

-First, create a custom ggplot2::theme() named theme_igor.
-The figures in this vignette use this theme.
+First, create a custom ggplot2::theme() object named theme_igor.
+All figures in this vignette use this theme.

 theme_igor <- theme(